MIC-DKFZ/RTTB/ReadMe.txt

 A.1.
 Configure Litmus with CMake (separated binary folder recommended) A.2.
 Build Litmus
-A.3 enable BUILD_TESTING
+A.3.
+Enable BUILD_TESTING
-A.4 press Configure
+A.4.
+Press Configure
-A.5 enable tests of interest
+A.5.
+Enable tests of interest
-A.6 enable BUILD_RTToolbox_Test_examples if you want examples
+A.6.
+Enable BUILD_RTToolbox_Test_examples if you want examples

 [B. If you build Helax or DICOM support - Boost]